ElliotNB/observable-slim/README.md

 - **Lint:** `npm run lint` / `npm run lint:fix` to identify and correct code formatting.
 - **Type declarations:** `npm run type` generates the `d.ts` file for TypeScript declarations.
 - **Build (minified):** `npm run build` emits `.cjs`, `.mjs`, `.js` and `.d.ts` artifacts into the `dist` folder.

-> The distributed repository already includes compiled artifacts for convenience.
-Building is only needed if you modify sources.

 ## Contributing